 Our Board has undertaken a review of its composition, the composition of its committees and the independence of current directors and considered whether any current director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that none of Dr. Azab, Mr. Gannon, Dr. Garofalo, Dr. Hayden, Mr. Machado, Dr. Patou, or Ms. Svoronos, being seven of our nine current directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Nasdaq rules and Canadian securities laws.
-Our Board also determined that Mr. Gannon (Chair), Mr. Machado and Ms. Svoronos, who comprise our Audit Committee, Dr. Azab (Chair), Mr. Machado and Dr. Patou who comprise our Compensation Committee, Dr. Patou (Chair), Dr. Hayden and Ms. Svoronos who comprise our Nominating and Corporate Governance Committee, and Dr. Garofalo, who will replace Dr. Hayden on our Nominating and Corporate Governance Committee, and Subject to her re-election to the Board, satisfy the independence standards for those committees established by applicable SEC and Nasdaq rules and Canadian securities laws.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that none of Dr. Azab, Dr. Cannon, Mr. Gannon, Dr. Garofalo, Mr. Gover, Mr. Machado, Dr. Patou, or Ms. Svoronos, being eight of our ten current directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Nasdaq rules and Canadian securities laws.
+Our Board also determined that Mr. Gannon (Chair), Mr. Machado and Ms. Svoronos, who comprise our Audit Committee, Dr. Azab (Chair), Mr. Machado and Dr. Patou, who comprise our Compensation Committee, and Dr. Patou (Chair), Dr. Garofalo and Ms. Svoronos on our Audit Committee and Dr. Azab as Chair of our Compensation Committee, and Ms. Cannon, who will replace Ms. Svoronos on our Audit Committee and Dr. Azab as Chair of our Compensation Committee, and Ms. Cannon, who will replace Dr. Patou on our Nominating and Corporate Governance Committee, and Ms. Cannon, who will replace Dr. Patou on our Nominating and Corporate Governance Committee (with Ms. Svoronos becoming Chair of that committee), in each case effective upon the completion of the Meeting and subject to his or her re-election to the Board, satisfy the independence standards for those committees established by applicable SEC and Nasdaq rules and Canadian securities laws.

 In making this determination, our Board considered the relationships that each non-employee director has with us and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our Common Shares by each non-employee director.
-Of the eight director nominees named in this Circular for election to our Board, only Dr. Pimstone and Mr. Mortimer would not be considered independent under Nasdaq rules and Canadian securities laws.
+Of the eight director nominees named in this Circular for election to our Board, only Mr. Mortimer would not be considered independent under Nasdag rules and Canadian securities laws.

-Dr. Pimstone is currently the Executive Chair of the Board, and subject to his re-election at the Meeting, he will become the Chair of the Board immediately following the Meeting.
+Dr. Pimstone is currently the Chair of the Board.
 The roles of Chief Executive Officer and Chair of our Board are currently separated in recognition of the differences between the two roles.
 We believe that it is in the best interests of our shareholders for the Board to make a determination regarding the separation or combination of these roles each time it elects a new Chair or appoints a Chief Executive Officer, based on the relevant facts and circumstances at such time.

-The Board made the determination that it would be in the best interests of our shareholders to continue Ms. Svoronos' appointment, subject to her re-election, as the Board's Lead Independent Director.
+In the context of Dr. Pimstone's decision not to stand for re-election as a director of the Board effective at the Meeting, the Board has made the determination that it would be in the best interests of our shareholders to appoint, subject to her re-election, Ms. Svoronos as the Chair of the Board.
+Ms. Svoronos has been a member of the Board since September 2016 and currently serves as the Board's Lead Independent Director.
 Ms. Svoronos is "independent" as that term is defined under Nasdaq rules and Canadian securities laws.